Karl von Habsburg: House of Habsburg titles and issues

 At the request of the USSR, which was wary of a restoration of the monarchy, the anti-Habsburg laws became mandatory international and constitutional components of the Austrian State Treaty in 1955.
 The family tried to get their former property returned under rules for victims of the Nazi regime.
 The attempt of Karl Habsburg failed because the law of expropriation still has constitutional status.
 On 1 January 2007, his father relinquished his position as the head of the House of Habsburg-Lorraine, a status which then devolved on Karl.
 In 2008, he became the Grand Master of the Order of Saint George.

 As head of the House of Habsburg-Lorraine, Karl undertakes numerous commitments.
 On the one hand, these are cultural, historical, political, but also tourist events and, on the other hand, commitments to orders of chivalry, associations or military units.
 Many events, such as the participation in the peace flight in 2018 as a pilot with his plane, concerned the centenary of World War I. In 2019 there were many events in honor of his ancestor Holy Roman Emperor Maximilian I. He is supported in this work by an adjutant general.

+On 24 June 2026, he met with Petr Pavel in the President's offices at Prague Castle.
+The meeting was not only the first between a President of the Czech Republic and a member of the former ruling House of Habsburg, but also the first official visit by the Head of the House of Habsburg to Prague Castle since 1918.

 Education

 Between 1982 and 1989, Habsburg studied law, philosophy, and political science at the University of Salzburg, passing his first staatsexamen in 1984; while there, he spent a year studying law and philosophy at Michigan State University in the United States.
-He received graduate degrees in business and law from IMADEC University in 2012.
+He received graduate degrees in business and law from Imadec Executive Education in 2012.

 Career

 Military service

-Karl Habsburg did his military service in 1981 as a platoon commander of a Jäger (infantry) platoon as a one-year volunteer with the Austrian Armed Forces, where he later also completed his pilot training, He is a reserve Hauptmann (captain) in the Austrian Air Force.
+Karl Habsburg did his military service in 1981 as a platoon commander of a Jäger (infantry) platoon as a one-year volunteer with the Austrian Armed Forces, where he later also completed his pilot training.
+He is a reserve Hauptmann (captain) in the Austrian Air Force.
 He is also an Austrian Army Cultural Property Protection Officer, first with the staff of the Military Command of Salzburg, later with the Armed Forces High Command, currently with IHSW at Staff College.
 As a paratrooper, he was elected President of the European Military Paratroopers Association (Europäischer Militär- Fallschirmsprungverband e.V.) in 2001 - a role that he still holds today.